-We continue to plug away, balancing our mission of winding down the surgical practice, yet taking care of the present Orthopaedic needs which still need expertise which can be uniquely handled at Double Harvest.
+We continue to plug away.
+Balancing our mission of winding down the surgical practice, yet taking care of the present Orthopaedic needs which still need expertise which can be uniquely handled at Double Harvest.
 We had another 12 hour OR day today, which I know pales in comparison to what the earlier groups had to do.
-We had a wide variety of cases, including an above knee amputation, large hand mass removal, hardware removals, femoral IM nail for a distal femur fracture, and placement of a body cast for an unstable spinal fracture.
+There has been a wide variety of cases, including an above knee amputation, large hand mass removal, hardware removals, femoral IM nail for a distal femur fracture, and placement of a body cast for an unstable spinal fracture.
 Unfortunately this last gentleman presented to us as a paraplegic, has not improved.
-We consulted with a neurosurgeon at University of Miami, and also called almost every other hospital in Haiti, and could not find anyone who was able to help him or us.
+We consulted with a neurosurgeon at University of Miami and also called almost every other hospital in Haiti, and could not find anyone who was able to help him or us.
 The casting went well, with almost the entire team helping in some way.
-We will transfer him to Cange tomorrow.
+He will be transferred to Cange tomorrow.

 Robert DeMaagd MD